 - Consistently in the relationships, you’ve built with the Sales Team

 - Broad Influence beyond your team with core stakeholders: R&D, Finance, HR, global.

-- Organization of the work flows.
+- Organization of the workflows.
 Your team gets things done on time.
-Deadlines, on budget, on forecast.
+Deadlines, on budget, on the forecast.

 - Processes: you organize, challenge and manage the processes so your team can execute.